 - For a product when it is sold

-For immaterial expenses, such as office supplies, an expense is assumed to have been incurred as soon as these items are purchased, since it is too expensive to keep track of them and record when the items are actually consumed.
+For immaterial expenses, such as office supplies, an expense is assumed to have been incurred as soon as these items are purchased, since it is too expensive to keep track of them and record when the items are actually consumed on a later date.

 You do not necessarily incur an expense when you incur an obligation.
 For example, when the owner of a business signs a lease agreement under which his company commits to pay rent for office space for the next three years, the business has incurred an obligation to eventually incur an expense.
-However, it does not actually incur the expense until it completes each of the various rent periods.
+However, it does not actually incur the expense until it completes each of the various rent periods (when it has "consumed" the rent).

 It is possible to incur an expense without having any corresponding supplier invoice or payroll payment to record the event; this arises when the supplier invoice has not yet arrived, or an employee has not yet been paid.
 In these cases, and if a business is closing its books at the end of the month, it should accrue an expense with a journal entry in order to record the expense in the month in which it was incurred.
 From an efficiency perspective, expense accruals are not used if the expenses incurred are too small to be material to the reported results in the income statement.